Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-Note that this notion is not invariant under equivalences.
-The invariant notion is as follows. \begin{ddd} A bornological coarse space has bounded geometry if it is equivalent to {a} bornological coarse space of strongly uniformly locally bounded geometry. \end{ddd}
+Note that the above notion is not invariant under equivalences.
+The invariant notion is as follows {(cf.~Roe~\cite[Def.~2.3(ii)]{roe_index_coarse} or Block--Weinberger~\cite[Sec.~3]{block_weinberger_1}):} \begin{ddd} A bornological coarse space has bounded geometry if it is equivalent to a bornological coarse space of strongly bounded geometry. \end{ddd}

-Let $K$ be a simplicial complex. \begin{ddd} $K$ has bounded geometry if there exist a uniform finite upper bound on the cardinality of the set of vertices of the stars at all vertices of $K$. \end{ddd} Note that this condition implies that $K$ is finite-dimensional {and that the number of simplices that meet at any vertex is uniformly bounded}.
+Let $K$ be a simplicial complex. \begin{ddd} $K$ has bounded geometry if there exist a uniform finite upper bound on the cardinality of the set of vertices of the stars at all vertices of $K$. \end{ddd} Note that this condition implies that $K$ is finite-dimensional and that the number of simplices that meet at any vertex is uniformly bounded.

 Let $K$ be a simplicial complex.
 If $K$ has bounded geometry (as a simplicial complex), then the associated bornological coarse space $K_{d}$ has bounded geometry (as a coarse bornological space).
-In this case the set of vertices of $K$ with induced structures is an equivalent strongly uniformly bounded geometry bornological coarse space.
+In this case the set of vertices of $K$ with induced structures is an equivalent bornological coarse space of strongly bounded geometry.

 \begin{rem} In general, bounded geometry of $K_{d}$ does not imply bounded geometry of $K$ as a simplicial complex.
-Consider, e.g., the disjoint union $K:=\bigsqcup_{n\in \nat} \Delta^{n}$. \end{rem}
+Consider, e.g., the disjoint union $K:=\bigsqcup_{n\in \nat} \Delta^{n}$, where we equip $\Delta^{n}$ with the metric induced from the standard embedding into $S^{n}$.
+The main point is that the diameters of $\Delta^{n}$ for $n$ in $\nat$ are uniformly bounded. \hB \end{rem}

 Let $K$ be a simplicial complex. \begin{prop} If $K$ has bounded geometry and is uniformly contractible, then we have a natural equivalence $Q(K_{d}) \simeq \Sigmalf K_{t}$. \end{prop}